gabe-san/restaurant-page/README.md

 Thumbs.db
 ```

-4. install Prettier extension in VSCode to be able to format using a shortcut or set it up to run on save etc.
+4. Install Prettier extension in VSCode to be able to format using a shortcut or set it up to run on save etc.

 _For more info on setting up a gitignore file:_
 https://www.freecodecamp.org/news/gitignore-file-how-to-ignore-files-and-folders-in-git/